-Dynamic functional connectivity of overt and covert autobiographical memory retrieval
+High-resolution dynamic neural correlates and functional connectivity of autobiographical memory retrieval

-Charles Ferris1, Cory Inman1, Andrew James2, Stephan Hamann1; 1Emory University, 2University of Arkansas for Medical Sciences
+Charles Ferris1, Cory Inman1, G. Andrew James2, Stephan Hamann1; 1Emory University, 2University of Arkansas for Medical Sciences

 Topic Area: LONG-TERM MEMORY: Episodic